 - ActionNYC provides additional legal guidance and resources for low-income immigrants in New York’s five boroughs.

-Resources for immigrant entrepreneurs to access new markets
+Resources for accessing new markets

 Coming to a country as large as the U.S. offers the potential to reach more customers, but doing so comes with challenges.
 Fortunately, the following community-based business resources can help: